-- To edit the group, click the Edit (pencil) icon.

-Content Server displays the "Add to Workflow Group Gro - Content Server displays the "Add to Workflow Group" form, prepopulated based on the group definition.
+- To edit the group, click the Edit (pencil) icon. - Content Server displays the "Add to Workflow Group" form, prepopulated based on the group definition.
 Make your edits, remembering to hold the Ctrl key if you are making additions to current selections.
 When you are done, click Save. - To delete the group, click the Delete (trashcan) icon.
 The group must be empty before you can delete it; otherwise, the Delete icon will be disabled.